 Some 3-Day events are hosted at an outdoor camp and others are hosted in a hotel.
 Depending on the event city, you will either camp outside in a two-person sleeping tent that you’ll share with another participant, or you’ll share a hotel room.

-For events with an outdoor camp (Dallas/Fort Worth, San Diego and Seattle), camp includes a dining tent, where you will eat a catered dinner and breakfast, and shower trucks for washing up.
+For events with an outdoor camp, camp includes a dining tent, where you will eat a catered dinner and breakfast, and shower trucks for washing up.
 There will be a “3-Day Lounge” for relaxation and socialization, a stage for nightly announcements and entertainment, and much more.

 You’ll retire for the night to your 3-Day tent with your tentmate.
 Or, if you don’t wish to sleep at camp, we will provide information about nearby hotels which include shuttles to and from camp, though you will be responsible for making your own reservations.

-For events hosted in a hotel (Michigan, New England, Philadelphia and Twin Cities), one main hotel will serve as our host for the event with meals, main street, 3-Day lounge and participant lodging.
+For events hosted in a hotel, one main hotel will serve as our host for the event with meals, main street, 3-Day lounge and participant lodging.
 This format allows for the same ceremony, community and camaraderie as usual on the 3-Day, or as our veterans call it, “The 3-Day Pink Bubble.”
 Participants will be provided two nights at the host or nearby hotel and rooms will be assigned to double occupancy, similar to tent assignments.
 This comes at no additional cost to you or the 3-Day.
 Your fundraising requirement and registration fee will not change.

 8. Is there a minimum age requirement to register for the 3-Day?